 The graphs below displays confirmed COVID-19 cases in Lorain County.
 The data does not include cases who reside in a long-term care facility or a correctional facility.
 In order to be counted in these data, a confirmed case must have a positive COVID-19 test.
 For more insight on long term care facilities see these links: confirmed cases by county and deaths by county.

+Data is based on the Earliest Known Date (EKD) of symptom onset, which is why some cases may appear before March 14, 2020.
 Confirmed cases per day are shown in the bars, while the line is the 7-day moving average of new cases per day in Lorain County.

-The Call Volume graph shows the number of calls per week that Lorain County Public Health has answered from the general public asking about COVID-19.
-Lorain County Public Health staff continue to be available to answer questions during business hours, 8 a.m. - 4:30 p.m., Monday through Friday at 440-322-6367.
+The Call Volume Graph shows the number of calls per week that Lorain County Public Health has answered from the general public asking about COVID-19.
+LCPH staff continue to answer questions during business hours, 8 a.m. - 4:30 p.m., Monday through Friday at 440-322-6367.